kmwtechnology/lucille/doc/site/content/en/docs/architecture/internals/kafka-integration.md

 The source and dest topics are NOT explicitly created by Lucille — they're expected to exist already or be auto-created by Kafka's broker configuration.

+### Per-Run Event Topics in Batch Mode

+In batch mode, each run gets its own event topic (e.g., `my_pipeline_event_c1d9413a-8191-4f4a-92bb-0fc42b5499e3`).
+Lucille creates this topic via the Kafka Admin API at the start of each run.
+This means:

+- **Kafka Admin API access is required.** Lucille creates the event topic explicitly via the Admin API to guarantee it has exactly 1 partition (required for FIFO event ordering).
+Kafka's `auto.create.topics.enable` is NOT sufficient — auto-created topics use the broker's default partition count, which would create a multi-partition topic and break the Publisher's accounting logic.
+If your Kafka cluster requires separate admin credentials, provide them via `kafka.adminPropertyFile`.
+- **Each batch ingest produces a new topic.** Over time, event topics accumulate.
+Consider a retention policy or periodic cleanup of old event topics.
+- **Each Publisher requires its own dedicated event topic.** There is no support for multiple Publishers sharing a single event topic and filtering events by run_id.
+The per-run topic IS the isolation mechanism.

+**Do NOT set `kafka.eventTopic` in batch mode.** Setting a fixed event topic name would cause all runs to share one topic.
+If two runs overlap (e.g., launched via the RunnerManager API), their events would be interleaved on the same topic.
+Each Publisher would see events from the other run, corrupting its accounting and potentially declaring completion prematurely.

+`kafka.eventTopic` is safe only in streaming mode, where there is no Publisher performing completion accounting.

+This topic-creation requirement does not apply in streaming mode — when events are disabled (`kafka.events: false`) no event topic is needed, and when a fixed `kafka.eventTopic` is set the topic can be pre-created once and reused indefinitely.

 ## The Event Topic: Lifecycle Events

 Events flow from Workers and Indexers back to the Publisher: